 Late-night bus service

-The City of Seattle contributes significant funding to late-night transit service.
-In fact, they cover the full cost of late-night service on several routes.
-With this recommendation, the city would more than double its investment, funding about 75 percent of the additional service.
-We would also establish new late-night connections throughout Seattle and provide late night cross-town transit options for the first time.
+The City of Seattle contributes significant funding to late-night transit service and covers the full cost of late-night service on several routes.
+With this expansion, the city more than doubles its investment, funding about 75 percent of the added service.
+Seattle’s investments will also establish new late-night connections throughout the city and provide late-night cross-town transit options for the first time.

 As our metropolitan region continues to grow, our need to travel 24/7 is also growing.

-We received feedback on that proposal during outreach in the fall and used that input to shape the final proposal that was transmitted to the County Council on Feb.
-13.
+That feedback helped us create an initial proposal, and we went back to the public for feedback on that proposal in fall 2016.
+We used that input to shape the final recommendation, which was approved by the County Council on March 27.

 Metro Transit Division